AWS CodeDeploy Deployments

 Checking the deployment results.
 For more information, see Monitoring Deployments.

 Redeploying a revision.
 You might want to do this if you need to fix a bug in the source content, or run the deployment scripts in a different order, or address a failed deployment.
 To do this, you rebundle your revised source content, any deployment scripts, and the AppSpec file into a new revision, and then upload the revision to the Amazon S3 bucket or GitHub repository.
 You then execute a new deployment to the same deployment group with the new revision.
-For more information, see Deploy a Revision.
+For more information, see Create a Deployment.

 Setting Up Instances